Tibetan Stupa and Chorten

 Stupa of Great Miracles, also known as Stupa of Conquest of the Tirthikas, refers to various miracles performed by the Buddha when he was 50 years old.
 Once there were "Six Heretical Teachers", each of them held a view in opposition to the Buddha's teachings and challenged Buddha in Shravasti.
 However, Gautama Buddha eventually made them convinced and converted to Buddhism.
 This stupa was built with a prominent middle part to commemorate Buddha's supernatural power.6 Stupa of Reconciliation

 This stupa commemorates the Buddha's efforts in solving the splitting among the monastic sects.
 Once there were disciples who set up another sect, which led to the division of the Sangha.
-The Buddha went to Venuvana Vihara (the first Buddhist monastery in Rajgir, India) to give talks to reconcile them, finally, unite the Sangha again.
+The Buddha went to Venuvana Vihara (the first Buddhist monastery in Rajgir, India) to give talks to reconcile them and, finally, unite the Sangha again.
 This 4-level octagonal stupa was built for this purpose.7 Stupa of Complete Victory

 When the Buddha was 81 years old, he was facing north outside the city of Kushinagar, with his right hand supported, facing the west, lying sideways, and attained Nirvana.